kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

             su -c "ping 192.168.0.15"

     Allow ping echo and response messages in Windows Firewall by enabling firewall rules to ping Windows 11 host from WSL2 machine.
 Go to `Settings > Privacy & security > Firewall & network protection > Advanced settings > Inbound rules`.
 Sort the services by `Name` column for faster navigation.
-It's sufficient to enable the rule with the name `Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In)` for `Private, Public` profiles by right-clicking on the rule and clicking on `Enable Rule`.
+It's sufficient to enable the rule with the name `Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In)`/`Základná diagnostika siete - vyžiadanie odozvy ICMPv4 - prichádzajúce prenosy` for `Private, Public` profiles by right-clicking on the rule and clicking on `Enable Rule`.
 For complete setup, enable also the rule with the same name for the `Domain` profile.
 As soon as you enable the ICMP rule, the ping from the WSL machine starts to show connectivity immediately.

 Sources: